EladSapir/steganography-frontend/README.md

     - Click "Extract Watermark".
     - View the decoded watermark text.

+- Same instructions for hiding image inside image, you just need to select the image that you want to hide, and you will see it after extracting
 ## Contributing

 Contributions are welcome!
 Please read the contributing guidelines first.